Jpickard1/Hypergraph-Analysis-Toolbox/README.md

-# PoreC-Hypergraph-Analysis-Toolbox
+# Hypergraph-Analysis-Toolbox (HAT)

-The Pore-C Hypergraph Analysis Toolbox contains a series of methods for investigating multi-way interactions and nucleus architecture.
+The Hypergraph Analysis Toolbox is a general purpose software for Hypergraphs.

+Documentation for HAT is found at: https://hypergraph-analysis-toolbox.readthedocs.io/en/latest/index.html